samuelbartels21/envygeeks.io/_posts/2013-06-24-mocking-activerecord-to-test-concerns.md

 ## Bringing it all together and using it.

 Bringing it all together and using it is pretty easy if you use RSpec (or even if you use MinitTest, you'll just have to adjust it a bit.)
 I simply dropped it inside of `spec/support/active_record_mocks.rb` and then started using it.
-Actually, you might be able to just copy and paste and do exactly that and play with it because all of the code here was extracted from a live project, but... if you would like to see how it all plays together, you can read my last article about Rails [here](/2013/06/22/basic-cancan-with-postgresql-hstore), where I directly use this code to test out everything that is going on!
+Actually, you might be able to just copy and paste and do exactly that and play with it because all of the code here was extracted from a live project, but... if you would like to see how it all plays together, you can read my last article about Rails [here](/2013/06/22/basic-cancan-with-postgresql-hstore){:target="_blank"}{:rel="noopener noreferrer"}, where I directly use this code to test out everything that is going on!
 And be sure that you Tweet this article if you liked it!